I feel I'm like

 13.02.2018 - 4.29 pm in Cambodia - right after the border to Thailand (still like 2 hours to go)

-The whole bus and ferry ride from Koh Chang to Siam Reap takes very long due to several stops on our way.
-Crossing borders over the land is usually way different then up in the air and it requires more time.
+The whole bus and ferry ride from Koh Chang to Siam Reap takes almost forever due to several stops on our way.
+Crossing borders over the land is completely different then up in the air and it requires a lot more time.

-A lot of traffic tries to cross the border, too.
+Masses of traffic try to cross the border, too.
 I get greeted by some children on the streets who are begging for money.
 I can make out a slightly darker flaw on people’s faces.
 A lot of trash lays in a small gully and the sun is warming everything and everyone up.

 I’m getting more stamps in my passport.
 It gets filled up again.

 Reflecting on my travel in Thailand

 Before starting to get to many new impressions in Cambodia, it's time to reflect on my very relaxing days on the island Koh Chang in Thailand.